HERE'S THE ANSWER

 But on other occasions, he urged more openness: “If, therefore, we are asked what the basis of a new method of education must be, our answer is: Anthroposophy must be that basis.
 But how many people there are, even in our own circles, who try to disclaim Anthroposophy as much as possible, and to propagate an education without letting it be known that Anthroposophy is behind it. [paragraph break] An old German proverb says: Please wash me but don’t make me wet!
 Many projects are undertaken in this spirit but you must above all both speak and think truthfully.
 So if anyone asks you how to become a good teacher, you must say: Make Anthroposophy your foundation, for only by this means can you acquire your knowledge of the human being.”

 When they can afford to do so, Anthroposophists build Waldorf schools and other Anthroposophical structures in a Steineresque style, employing organic forms and nonstandard doors and windows.
-They try to avoid right angles, and they utterly avoid peaked arches, which Steiner said are the mark of the arch-demon Ahriman.
-(I realize that last bit sounds loopy, but would I lie to you?
-Let's consult the expert: “Anti-Christian influence is directly visible in Moorish architecture with its arches that run up into a point instead of being rounded.
+If they cannot afford to erect entire buildings in this style, they often equip their buildings with fittings constructed according to Steiner's principles.
+They try to avoid right angles wherever possible (it is often not possible), and they are usually careful to avoid constructing peaked arches, which Steiner said are the mark of the arch-demon Ahriman.
+“Anti-Christian influence is directly visible in Moorish architecture with its arches that run up into a point instead of being rounded.
 This is the mark of Ahriman.
 In architecture Ahriman worked as the Antichrist when he replaced rounded Romanesque arches with horseshoe and pointed arches.” — Rudolf Steiner, ARCHITECTURE (Rudolf Steiner Press, 1999), p.
-153.)
+153.

 Photograph, above, by Alicia Hamberg